 But with a proficient defense lawyer on your side, you'll have a personal guide through the process specific to your criminal case in South Carolina.
 At Lauren Taylor Law, we believe in demystifying the judicial process by providing one-on-one counsel and a comprehensive explanation of South Carolina court proceedings when needed.

 When you work with Lauren Taylor Law, you're being represented by a team of hardworking, client-first advocates who aren't afraid to fight for your rights.
 That's very important in the world of criminal law, where lawyers and other parties may try to fool you into saying or doing something to jeopardize your case.
-From your initial consultation to the time your case is closed, your criminal defense attorney Near Me Pickens, SC, should always prioritize your best interests and advise you on how to proceed in your case.
+From your initial consultation to the time your case is closed, your criminal defense attorney in Pickens, SC, should always prioritize your best interests and advise you on how to proceed in your case.

 If you are facing criminal charges, a skilled defense attorney can advocate for you and work to secure a better outcome.
 They may be able to negotiate reduced charges or penalties or even have your case dismissed if the police obtained evidence illegally.